fiksn/bitvm-explained/README.md

 # Simple explanation of BitVM

+(Bitcoin magazine tried to do a simple explanation too - [THE BIG DEAL WITH BITVM: ARBITRARY COMPUTATION NOW POSSIBLE ON BITCOIN WITHOUT A FORK](https://bitcoinmagazine.com/technical/the-big-deal-with-bitvm-arbitrary-computation-now-possible-on-bitcoin-without-a-fork))

 ## How to convince people

 Suppose there is some complicated open-source program that takes 30 mins to run and in the end outputs 42.